CTFEDs/Open-Design-Cape-Town-2016/ideas.md

 * `form`s?
 Lots to say there.
 * [Heydon's examples](http://heydonworks.com/practical_aria_examples/)
 * Personas and ideas from [A Web For Everyone](http://rosenfeldmedia.com/books/a-web-for-everyone/).
-* Performance as an accessiblity issue.
+* Performance as an accessibility issue.
 * [x] Look at the list we made for the Open Design event: [checklist](http://ctfeds.org/open-design-2015-checklist/) and [principles](http://ctfeds.org/open-design-2015-principles/).

 # Resources